bvaughn/react-error-boundary/README.md

 - Errors thrown in the error boundary itself
 - Async code that runs after rendering, like `setTimeout` callbacks or unresolved promises

+## Async errors

+For async errors:

+- Use `useErrorBoundary` to pass caught errors to the nearest boundary.
-React 19 includes one important async exception: errors thrown inside Actions, including functions passed to the `startTransition` function returned by `useTransition`, can be caught by the nearest error boundary.
+- In React 19, `useTransition` Actions can be an alternative: errors thrown from a function passed to the returned `startTransition` function are caught by the nearest boundary.

-For user-initiated async work, wrap the work in a Transition so React can catch errors from the Action and show the nearest error boundary:

 ```tsx
 "use client";